 From that time forward, even forever.

 The zeal of the Lord of hosts will perform this.”

 So, let’s look at why eschatology matters.

-While a large portion of Christendom continues to obsess over left-behind eschatology, another significant portion is left benumbed by the cry-wolf mania of the last hundred plus years.
+While a large sweep of Christendom obsesses over left behind eschatology, a growing number are left benumbed by the cry-wolf mania of the last hundred plus years.
 For many in this camp, eschatology is best avoided and often dismissed in statements like, “I’m pan millennial.
-Everything will simply pan out it in the end.”
+Everything will simply pan out in the end.”